bmc-msft/onefuzz-experiments/templates/README.md

 ### Implementation details
 * job\_id in the TaskConfig is can be an arbitrary UUID and is overwritten at template evaluation
-* To support back-referencing tasks, such as in TaskConfig.prereq\_tasks, use the a hard-coded u128 representation of the task\_id as an index into the task list.
-* To support hard-coding containers (such as 'afl-pp') rather than requiring the request to define the containers is done by "If TaskContainer.name is set, use it.
-Else, user must define it"
-* The same container used for two different contexts (inputs in libfuzzer\_fuzz and readonly\_inputs for libfuzzer\_coverage) isn't supported.
-  As is, this will require extending coverage type tasks to support inputs and readonly\_inputs.

 ### Differences between this and `libfuzzer basic template`
 * While this can be used to define notifications as part of a template, the SDK will need to support adding additional notifications at runtime, similar to how `--notification_config` works today.